DmitriyVlad/react-editor-table/README.md

 Input is a CSV file with two columns.
 Its first row is headers, all subsequent - data itself.
 First column contains a string value and second one a numeric one.

+You can use example csv file for testing.
+File located in example-data folder.

 Example input:

 ```